 - Sunbeam School in Buckeye-Shaker

-Over the program’s 21 year history, SNR sites have provided more than recreation and educational opportunities for youth and families, they’ve become a safe space and common ground for community residents.
+Since 1993, SNR sites have provided more than recreation and educational opportunities for youth and families, they’ve become a safe space and common ground for community residents.
 Participants value the opportunity to share ideas, discuss challenges, receive training, hold meetings and build positive relationships.

 The SNR program annually serves more than 4,500 City of Cleveland residents and employs 95 part-time seasonal employees.